 - Chenoweth, A. M., & Fountain, S. B. (2015).
 Central muscarinic cholinergic involvement in serial pattern learning: Atropine impairs acquisition and retention in a serial multiple choice (SMC) task in rats.
 Neurobiology of Learning and Memory, 123, 18-27. http://dx.doi.org/10.1016/j.nlm.2015.04.003

 - Chenoweth, A. M. (2014).
 Undergraduate research in the liberal arts: Interdisciplinary collaborations provide a multitude of benefits.
 FUN Newsletter, 2(2), 4-5.

 - Shauver, L. M., & Chenoweth, A. M. (2014, October).
 Low Cost Learning: Effective Lab Activities That Meet APA Learning Goals.
 Poster presentation at the Society for the Teaching of Psychology Annual Conference on Teaching, Atlanta, GA.

-- Volunteer knitter for local philanthropic group, Knitting for Those in Need.
+- She is a volunteer knitter for local philanthropic group, Knitting for Those in Need.

 - She and her husband live in nearby Burton, OH, with their two large dogs, a cat, and are expecting their first child in summer 2020.